JohnVanNote/collatz-conjecture/README.md

+# Collartz Conjecture in C++

+Some college code I wrote that is probably bad but I refuse to look.

 This is a simple C++ program which represents the steps it takes for a positive integer to reach 1, see here: https://en.wikipedia.org/wiki/Collatz_conjecture

 In order to build the program run the following, replacing the value of ARG with the value you want to test